Could You Use Software Development Insurance?

 - “Crazy” bugs (remember the Mars Rover incident?) are less likely.

-- They can embrace changes and new features, because the tests show at all times exactly what the existing functionality does.
+- They can change or enhance functionality, because the tests show at all times exactly what the existing functionality does.

 - Bug fixes can be properly designed and integrated into the code rather than patched (“Be careful, don’t change too much there!”)